tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 ### 1.1

-For the first assignment you have to write a small program.
+For the first assignment you have to write a program that
-The file with the code of the program must be uploaded to the Raspberry Pi followed by a compilation of your code to get the actual program.
-Once you have performed the compilation step, you can run the program.
-The program you have to write has some simple objectives that are listed below.
-Keep in mind that when this program runs on the Raspberry Pi, it has become a process of the Linux Operating System.

-The objectives of your program are to:

-1. Create variables with your name and student number
+1. Creates variables with your name and student number
-2. Print your name and student number in an organised way
+2. Prints your name and student number in an organised way
-3. Print the ID of the process that runs your program
+3. Prints the ID of the process that runs your program

-Once your implementation complies with these objectives, you have to upload it to the Raspberry Pi and compile it with the GCC compiler of the Raspberry
-Pi.

 You can use the makefile for the compilation step which should make it easier to compile it again.

-You should understand:

-- why the process id differs across different runs
+You should understand why the process id differs across different runs.
-- why you have to recompile the program on the Pi to run it there.

 ### 1.2